 OSHA requires that employers take steps to protect the health and well-being of their employees.
 In all industries, OSHA requires all employers to do the following:

 - Provide working conditions that are free of known dangers

-- Keep floors in work areas in a clean and, so far as possible, a dry condition.
+- Keep floors in work areas clean and dry

-- Select and provide required personal protective equipment at no cost to workers.
+- Provide required personal protective equipment at no cost to workers